TejsviJ/100-days-of-code/Day 1/Log-day-1.md

-solved the daily mail question using both python 3 and c++
+solved the daily-coding-problem mail question using both python 3 and c++ leetcode 3hrs coding